 Ken Bovell brings 25 years of proven success as a coach at many levels to the game of soccer.
 He was born and grew up playing soccer in Trinidad.
 Upon coming to the United States, he played soccer at Boston College and was a semi-professional player in the L.A.S.A.
 League with the Lowell Blues from 1982-1985.
-He is entering his fifth year and third season as head coach of the MIT Men's Soccer program making the post-season tournament twice in the past three years.
-During the 2015 season, he led his team to a historic run (18-3-1) and it's first NCAA tournament win since 2003 while making it to the Sweet 16.
+He is entering his sixth year and fourth season as head coach of the MIT Men's Soccer program making the post-season tournament twice in the past three years.
+During the 2015 season, he led his team to a historic run (18-3-1) and it's first NCAA tournament win since 2003 while advancing to the Sweet 16.
 Bovell was also named the 2015 NEWMAC Coach of the Year and the ECAC Division III Regional Coach of the Year as the Engineers climbed to national ranking, ending the season at number 13.